 The BNP Paribas Group must comply with minimum capital ratio requirements.
-In addition to these requirements, the principal regulations applicable to credit institutions such as BNP Paribas concern risk diversification and liquidity, monetary policy, restrictions on equity investments and reporting requirements.
+In addition to these requirements, the main regulations applicable to credit institutions such as BNP Paribas concern risk diversification and liquidity, monetary policy, restrictions on equity investments and reporting requirements.
 As of the date hereof, in the various countries in which BNP Paribas operates, it complies with the specific regulatory ratio requirements in accordance with procedures established by the relevant supervisory authorities.

 French credit institutions are required to maintain minimum capital to cover their credit, market, counterparty and operational risks.
-Since January 1, 2015, pursuant to the CRR, credit institutions, such as BNP Paribas, are required to maintain a minimum total capital ratio of 8%, a minimum tier 1 capital ratio of 6% and a minimum Common Equity Tier 1 ratio of 4.5%, each to be obtained by dividing the institution's relevant eligible regulatory capital by its risk-weighted assets.
-The Banking Authority may also require French credit institutions to maintain capital in excess of the requirements described above.
-In addition, they have to comply with certain Common Equity Tier 1 buffer requirements, including a capital conservation buffer of 2.5% that is applicable to all institutions, a systemic institution buffer, as well as other Common Equity Tier 1 buffers to cover countercyclical and systemic risks.
-On June 29, 2018, the High Council for Financial Stability (Haut Conseil de Stabilité Financière, or the "HCSF") raised the rate for the countercyclical buffer from 0% to 0.25% of French credit risk-weighted assets ("RWAs").
-On January 23, 2019, the HCSF confirmed the entry into force in France of this countercyclical capital buffer requirement at 0.25% starting on July 1, 2019.
-After having raised the rate of the countercyclical buffer from 0.25% to 0.5% by a decision of April 2, 2019 (applicable as from April 2, 2020).
-The countercyclical buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
+Since January 1, 2015, pursuant to the CRR, credit institutions, such as BNP Paribas, are required to maintain a minimum total capital ratio of 8%, a minimum tier 1 capital ratio of 6% and a minimum Common Equity Tier 1 ratio of 4.5%, each to be obtained by dividing the institution's relevant eligible regulatory capital by its riskweighted assets.
+These requirements form the "Pillar 1" capital requirements.
+In addition, credit institutions have to comply with certain Common Equity Tier 1 buffer requirements, including a capital conservation buffer of 2.5% that is applicable to all institutions, a systemic institution buffer for institutions designated as global systemically important banks ("G-SIBs") such as BNP Paribas (the "G-SIB buffer"), as well as an institution-specific buffer to cover countercyclical risks, and a buffer covering systemic risks (collectively, the "combined buffer requirement").
+The systemic risk buffer may be applied at any time upon decision of the relevant national authorities.
+The countercyclical capital buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
+The weighting applied to the countercyclical buffer rate of each country corresponds to the fraction, in the total capital requirements, of the capital requirements corresponding to the credit exposures in the territory in question.
+For the credit exposures located in France, the High Council for Financial Stability (Haut Conseil de Stabilité Financière, or the "HCSF") raised the rate of the countercyclical buffer from 0% to 0.25%.
+On January 23, 2019, the HCSF confirmed the entry into force in France of this countercyclical capital buffer requirement at 0.25% starting July 1, 2019.
+The HCSF further raised the countercyclical buffer from 0.25% to 0.5% by a decision of April 2, 2019, applicable as from April 2,2020.